-- talking to parents about their child before their child starts in our school; - the children have the opportunity to spend time with their teacher before starting school during transfer sessions; as well as regular visits from the Pre-School setting throughout the Summer Term; - talking to the previous settings about the children who are going to join us for the start of the new school year; - support children through the transition from pre-school to Reception with the children attending part time during the first two weeks.
-This is also to support staff and parents in getting to know each other as well as the children. - inviting all parents to an induction meeting during the term before their child starts school and again during the first half term of the child's Reception year in order to detail how we aim to work with their child particularly in relation to reading and phonics; - providing parents opportunities to attend active workshops, where they can find out about activities that we do in school; - encouraging parents to talk to the child's teacher if there are any concerns.
-There is a formal meeting for parents twice a year at which the teacher and the parent discuss the child's progress in private together.
-Parents receive a report on their child's attainment and progress at the end of each school year; - arranging a range of activities throughout the year that encourage collaboration between child, school and parents: stay and play sessions, celebration assemblies, school visits, enterprise days; - providing parents an opportunity to celebrate their child's learning and development by completing "wow" moments and adding them to the online learning journal which inform planning and provision; - ensuring all parents know that their child's teacher and teaching assistant are their key workers; - by providing a quiet and confidential area where parents are able to discuss any concerns. - Parental help in the class is encouraged; - Each child has a reading booklet that goes home with them every week and parents are encouraged to make positive comments on their child's reading at home.
+talking to parents about their child before their child starts in our school;

+- talking to the previous settings about the children who are going to join us for the start of the new school year; - support children through the transition from pre-school to Reception with the children attending part time during the first two weeks.
+This is also to support staff and parents in getting to know each other as well as the children. - providing all parents a detailed pack the term before their child starts school and setting up Tapestry (the online learning Journal) with videos showing the classroom, outdoor area and other areas of the school the children will be accessing once they start.
+Tapestry will also allow parents to get in touch with the class teacher with any concerns that have before their child starts in September. - Online workshops, particularly during the Autumn term of the child's Reception year in order to detail how we aim to work with their child particularly in relation to reading and phonics; - Arrange a range of activities throughout the year that encourage collaboration between the parents, child and the school, using Tapestry. - encouraging parents to talk to the child's teacher if there are any concerns.
+There is a formal meeting for parents twice a year at which the teacher and the parent discuss the child's progress together.
+Parents receive a report on their child's attainment and progress at the end of each school year; - arranging a range of activities throughout the year that encourage collaboration between child, school and parents: stay and play sessions, celebration assemblies, school visits, enterprise days; - providing parents an opportunity to celebrate their child's learning and development by completing "wow" moments and adding them to the online learning journal which inform planning and provision; - ensuring all parents know that their child's teacher and teaching assistant are their key workers; - Each child has a reading booklet that goes home with them every week and parents are encouraged to make positive comments on their child's reading at home.